jeremyrayjewell/cyber_journal/writeups/overthewire/bandit05.md

 **Date:** 2025-07-28

-## Obfuscated password (ROT13):
+## Obfuscated password (ROT13)

-UJnfaCugd9NIXr0qzx45akl20piHn6RT
+`UJnfaCugd9NIXr0qzx45akl20piHn6RT`

 ## Objective

-"The password for the next level is stored in a file somewhere under the inhere directory and has all of the following properties:
+>"The password for the next level is stored in a file somewhere under the inhere directory and has all of the following properties:
-- human-readable
+>- human-readable
-- 1033 bytes in size
+>- 1033 bytes in size
-- not executable"
+>- not executable"

 ## Purpose